How to create a token account with the Confidential Transfer extension

 Reallocate Account Space: Invoke the Token Extension Program's

-Configure Confidential Transfers: Invoke the Token Extension Program's ConfidentialTransferInstruction::ConfigureAccount instruction to initialize the
+Configure Confidential Transfers: Invoke the Token Extension Program's ConfidentialTransferInstruction::ConfigureAccount instruction, referencing the proof context state account via

 Only the token account owner can configure a token account for confidential transfers.

-encryption keys and proof data that can only be generated by the token account
+encryption keys and a proof that can only be generated by the token account

 owner.